 The current standard hours of working imposed by East Cambridgeshire District Council imposed as a condition on development sites are:

-- the reference number of the application;
+- the planning permission reference number to which the application relates;

 - how they are proposing to operate and the type of activity beyond the existing authorised hours;

 - details of any mitigation measures that will be put in place;

 - a proportionate assessment of the likely impact of construction noise upon sensitive uses near the site;